SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

     ENTITIES`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcommit_entities.htm)
     statement triggers the RAP save sequence.
 Without such a statement, the modified RAP BO instances that are available in the transactional buffer are not persisted to the database.
+As mentioned above, in case of a natively supported RAP scenario (for example, when using OData), the `COMMIT ENTITIES` request is executed automatically.
 -   `COMMIT ENTITIES` implicitly includes [`COMMIT WORK`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcommit.htm).
 -   Note: `COMMIT ENTITIES` statements cannot be used in behavior implementations.
-In case of a natively supported RAP scenario (for example, when using OData), the `COMMIT ENTITIES` request is executed automatically.
 -   There a multiple variants available for the statement as described in the ABAP Keyword Documentation [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcommit_entities.htm).